 The FVS can currently only be used by government agencies.
 In future, some local government and private sector organisations will be able use the FVS, but only with your consent.

-The Face Identification Service (FIS) compares a person’s photo with other photos held in government records to identify them or detect multiple fake identities.
+The Face Identification Service (FIS) compares a person’s photo with other photos held in government records to identify them.
 The FIS:

 Local government and private sector organisations will